Great Midwest Inns for the Holidays

 Grand Marais, Minnesota: Gunflint Lodge

 Look across Gunflint Lake, and you’ll see Canada!
 Though you’ll have to forgo some modern conveniences at this historic retreat (cell phone service is sparse), this is a fantastic place for an outdoorsy weekend, especially in winter, when snow (and white twinkle lights) adorn the pines around the lodge and cabins.
-The lodge hosts a variety of themed weekends, including one where you can smoke your own holiday turkey. gunflint.com
+The lodge hosts a variety of themed weekends. gunflint.com

 - Photo by Kit Bernardi.